-Primal Recognition: the self-recognition inherent to pure subjectivity that is experienced on the level of both bare attention and pure attention.
+Intrinsic Recognition: the self-recognition inherent to pure subjectivity that is experienced on the level of bare attention.

-Directed Recognition: an aspect of primal recognition that refers to the purposeful recognition of one or more centers of the soul or I am, activated through the intentional flow of pure attention.
+Directed Recognition: the purposeful recognition of one or more centers of the soul or I am, activated through the intentional flow of pure attention.

 Reincarnation: the continuance after death of one’s pure subjectivity; the transference from one lifetime to the next of one’s solidified, awakened me that has stepped out of the collective mind and exists independently of personality